intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 months, which suggests that these were caused by ISPs upgrading their equipment, or other events to the similar effect.

-{{Schlinker2019}} presented a large scale study of the correlation between the network quality and the quality of the experience of users of a large social network.
+{{Schlinker2019}} presented a large scale study of the correlation between the goodput and the quality of the experience of users of a large social network.

 The authors performed the measurements at multiple datacenters from which video segmetns of a set size were streamed to a large number of end users.
 The